richgel999/ufo_data/bin/anon_pdf.md

 *   [https://ufos-scientificresearch.blogspot.com/2019/06/an-alleged-2001-national-institute-for.html](https://ufos-scientificresearch.blogspot.com/2019/06/an-alleged-2001-national-institute-for.html)
 *   [https://www.johnclarkson.com.au/images/downloads/DrGreen_Article.pdf](https://www.johnclarkson.com.au/images/downloads/DrGreen_Article.pdf)

->**_Note_**: Zodiac is described as a project “able to skirt the military chain of command with impunity, spend money earmarked for other projects, and generally do whatever it damn well pleased, all in the name of UFOs and their importance to National Security.”
+>**_Note_**: **Zodiac** is described as a project “able to skirt the military chain of command with impunity, spend money earmarked for other projects, and generally do whatever it damn well pleased, all in the name of UFOs and their importance to National Security.”

->**_Note_**: Ufologist Richard Dolan states he was able to figure out who actually wrote the Zodiac story, who was behind the pseudonym “Sedge Masters.”
+>**_Note_**: Ufologist Richard Dolan states he was able to figure out who actually wrote the **Zodiac** story, who was behind the pseudonym “Sedge Masters.”
 Dolan claims it is an attorney from defense contractor TRW, and that they may have actually spent time in Halifax, Canada, or may be from there (Halifax is mentioned as the location of a safehouse in the story).
-Dolan does not give the name of the TRW attorney he believes wrote the story and disclosed the name “Zodiac” for the first time publicly.
+Dolan does not give the name of the TRW attorney he believes wrote the story and disclosed the name “**Zodiac**” for the first time publicly.
 >*   [https://youtu.be/sEFKaa2mI7M?t=1070](https://youtu.be/sEFKaa2mI7M?t=1070)

->**_Note_**: TRW is mentioned again in the diaries of ufologist Jacques Vallee, who states that former CIA analyst Kit Green told him Eric Walker stated live aliens were retrieved, studied and “allowed to blend into” the human population.
+>**_Note_**: TRW is mentioned again in the diaries of ufologist Jacques Vallée, who states that former CIA analyst Kit Green told him Eric Walker stated live aliens were retrieved, studied and “allowed to blend into” the human population.
 Walker was the dean of engineering at Harvard, former head of the JASONs, chairman of the Defense Science Board, senior advisor to the President and former chairman of TRW.
 >*   [https://www.reddit.com/r/UFOs/comments/odpva9/jacques_vallee_on_christopher_kit_green_i_of_ii/](https://www.reddit.com/r/UFOs/comments/odpva9/jacques_vallee_on_christopher_kit_green_i_of_ii/)

 >**_Note_**: TRW acquired BDM Intl. in 1997 (see October 1989 and see notes on ATP Group).
 Northrop Grumman acquired TRW in 2002.

->**_Note_**: In 2021, former AATIP head Lue Elizondo was asked about Zodiac, to which he replied he had come across the name of the organization, but that he could not comment on it further.
+>**_Note_**: In 2021, former **AATIP** head Lue Elizondo was asked about **Zodiac**, to which he replied he had come across the name of the organization, but that he could not comment on it further.
 >*   [https://www.reddit.com/r/UFOs/comments/niagdn/cant_seem_to_find_any_information_on_the_secret/](https://www.reddit.com/r/UFOs/comments/niagdn/cant_seem_to_find_any_information_on_the_secret/)